 Yeah, I think it is the one person I’m thinking of that’s their motivation.
 And so that’s a big deal.
 For we have a second clinic it’s actually in an assisted living or senior center.
-And their goals is usually to say on the independent side and not have to move to the assisted side.
-Sometimes their goals is to walk down the aisle with their grandson for their wedding, or perhaps it’s making sure that they can get in and out of the car so that they can go out with their daughter every Sunday afternoon for dinner or whatever that may be.
+Their goal is usually to stay on the independent side and not have to move to the assisted side.
+Sometimes their goal is to walk down the aisle with their grandson for their wedding, or perhaps it’s making sure that they can get in and out of the car so that they can go out with their daughter every Sunday afternoon for dinner or whatever that may be.

 The nutrition factor for stroke recovery

 Now, I know you guys are not likely to be trained.
 Professional nutritionists.
-However, how important is nutrition in recovering a brain after injury or drink Parkinson’s recovery?
+However, how important is nutrition in recovering a brain after injury or drinking Parkinson’s recovery?

 Huge so in the state of Washington so we’re in the state of Washington.
-We are allowed as physical therapists to discuss nutrition, if it’s something you can find on the internet.
-With that, we talk about nutrition especially I tell people Parkinson’s disease and dealing with Parkinson’s disease or strokes or any of these brain injuries is you deal with it with exercise and nutrition.
+We are allowed as physical therapists to discuss nutrition if it’s something you can find on the internet.
+With that, we talk about nutrition especially when I tell people about Parkinson’s disease and dealing with Parkinson’s disease or strokes or any of these brain injuries if you deal with it with exercise and nutrition.

 And you can’t do one without the other and I do as much as I can I teach a class that has a huge nutrition component.
 We’re always talking about antioxidants, probiotics, as many veggie, veggie, veggie veggie veggies as you can, because that’s what helps clean up the brain and decrease the plaquing all those kinds of things is key.

-There’s a phenomenal nutritionist slash PhD up in Seattle that’s done some nice longitudinal studies that look at people with Parkinson’s disease and what have they eaten?
+There’s a phenomenal nutritionist slash Ph.D. up in Seattle who’s done some nice longitudinal studies that look at people with Parkinson’s disease and what have they eaten.
 And what have they done activity level and what have they done that makes either their disease process go better or get worse?
-And so we look at those correlations because I like that kind of data because it’s helpful to see what people are actually doing that helps them or hinders them.
+And so we look at those correlations because I like that kind of data.
+After all, it’s helpful to see what people are doing that helps them or hinders them.